 The tests below are all conducted in the Modern Castle home lab, where we test against everyday dirt and grime in a controlled environment for quality testing purposes.

-- We have one thin (yet somewhat sticky) mess with the soda.
+- One thin (yet somewhat sticky) mess with the soda.

-- We have one thick and somewhat caked-on mess with the mud.
+- A thick and somewhat caked-on mess with the mud.

 - And we have one very thick (and extremely sticky) mess with the honey.

 The performance of the Braava Jet 240 was pretty decent.
 It did pretty well mopping up the mud, but the honey and soda were less successful.